-The map is a reference document for those involved in influencing the use of resources and ensuring delivery of the sustainable healthcare services.
+This map is a reference document for those involved in influencing the use of resources and ensuring delivery of the sustainable healthcare services.
 The intended audience is wide-ranging including finance staff, informatics teams, clinical staff, service managers and both executive and non-executive board members.
-The document is structured to signpost users to resources relevant to their individual areas of interest.

 The map is split into four sections: